This post may contain affiliate links. Please see my disclosure policy for details.

-There were some beautiful farm houses, little towns and forests as far as the eye could see as you make your way – so definitely make sure you have access to a window to take in the view
+There were some beautiful farmhouses, little towns and forests as far as the eye could see as you make your way.
+Make sure you have access to a window to take in the view

 The verdict of Moscow to St Petersburg high speed train

 All in all, I found Sapsan to be a pleasant, stress free journey across the country.